sgoldenlab/simba/docs/anchored_rois.md

 * INTERACTION BOUT TIME MEAN (s): The mean length of each interaction event between each two aniamls in the video.

 * INTERACTION BOUT TIME MEDIAN (s): The median length of each interaction event between each two aniamls in the video.

+* DETAILED INTERACTIONS TABLE: A table showiing all found interactions and their start and end times.
+For an example, [CLICK HERE](https://github.com/sgoldenlab/simba/blob/master/misc/detailed_aggregate_statistics_anchored_rois_20221121204633.csv)

 * MINIMUM BOUT LENGTH (MS): The shortest allowed length of an interaction bout.
 You can read more about [minimum bout length here](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#critical-validation-step-before-running-machine-model-on-new-data).
 In brief, if you enter `500` in the `MINIMUM BOUT LENGTH` entry-box, then any interaction shorter than 500ms will be **ignored** when computing aggregate statistics.